MEDIADUDES/FoundationPress/README.md

 $ git clone https://github.com/MEDIADUDES/FoundationPress.git
 $ cd FoundationPress
 $ npm install
+$ composer install
+$ grunt
 ```

 ### 2. Configuration

-#### YAML config file
-FoundationPress includes a `config-default.yml` file.
-To make changes to the configuration, make a copy of `config-default.yml` and name it `config.yml` and make changes to that file.
-The `config.yml` file is ignored by git so that each environment can use a different configuration with the same git repo.

-At the start of the build process a check is done to see if a `config.yml` file exists.
-If `config.yml` exists, the configuration will be loaded from `config.yml`.
-If `config.yml` does not exist, `config-default.yml` will be used as a fallback.

-#### Browsersync setup
+#### Livereload
-If you want to take advantage of [Browsersync](https://www.browsersync.io/) (automatic browser refresh when a file is saved), simply open your `config.yml` file after creating it in the previous step, and put your local dev-server address and port (e.g http://localhost:8888) in the `url` property under the `BROWSERSYNC` object.
+If you want to take advantage of automatic browser refresh when a file is saved, simply run the grunt watch task `grunt watch` after installing it in the previous steps.
+You just need to install e.g. the livereload extension for your browser or include the livereload script manually in your website.
+More infos can be found [here](http://livereload.com/).

-#### Static asset hashing / cache breaker
-If you want to make sure your users see the latest changes after re-deploying your theme, you can enable static asset hashing.
-In your `config.yml`, set ``REVISIONING: true;``.
-Hashing will work on the ``npm run build`` and ``npm run dev`` commands.
-It will not be applied on the start command with browsersync.
-This is by design.
-Hashing will only change if there are actual changes in the files.

 ### 3. Get started